JetBrains/kotlin-web-site/docs/topics/exceptions.md

     at MainKt.main(Main.kt)
 ```

-The first line is the exception description:
+The first line is the exception description, which includes:
-`Exception in thread "main" java.lang.ArithmeticException: This is an arithmetic exception!`

-It includes:

 * Exception type: `java.lang.ArithmeticException`
 * Thread: `main`
 * Exception message: `"This is an arithmetic exception!"`

-Each line that starts with an `at` after the exception description is the stack trace.
+Each other line that starts with an `at` after the exception description is the stack trace.
 A single line is called a _stack trace element_ or a _stack frame_:

 * `at MainKt.main (Main.kt:3)`: This shows the method name (`MainKt.main`) and the source file and line number where the method was called (`Main.kt:3`).
 * `at MainKt.main (Main.kt)`: This shows that the exception occurs in the `main()` function of the `Main.kt` file.